malliina/play-sjs-tags/README.md

 # play-sjs-tags

-This [Play Framework](http://www.playframework.com/) example web app uses [Scalatags](http://www.lihaoyi.com/scalatags/) as its template engine and has a [Scala.js](http://www.scala-js.org/) module in the `client` subfolder for frontend code.
+This [Play Framework](http://www.playframework.com/) example web app uses [Scalatags](http://www.lihaoyi.com/scalatags/) as its template engine and has a [Scala.js](http://www.scala-js.org/) module in the `frontend` subfolder for frontend code.

 Play and Scala.js integration is managed by the [sbt-web-scalajs](https://github.com/vmunier/sbt-web-scalajs) SBT plugin.